 Stress and pressure have been exacerbated in 2020/2021 due to the pandemic.
 As leaders, many of us have been asked to guide our organizations through the financial and health impacts of COVID.
 Working from home has also added to the challenge.
 While commutes went away, that “extra” time has been taken up by more Zoom meetings and the reality of never leaving the office and always being “on.”
 This topic of self-care has taken on more relevance than ever before.

 While we have been told about the importance of taking time to relax and recharge, we seem to always give it short shrift.
-It either is not on our To-Do list or it is the easiest thing for us to drop off the list.
-For you hard chargers, I am going to try to reframe its importance: Those who want to get ahead, refueling your tank is not just good for your health – it contributes to high performance.
+It either is not on our to-do list, or it is the easiest thing for us to drop off the list.
+For you hard chargers, I am going to try to reframe its importance: to those who want to get ahead, refueling your tank is not just good for your health – it contributes to high performance.

 In 2016, Arianna Huffington, founder of the Huffington Post, was compelled to leave her role to start up Thrive Global, an organization aiming to support individuals struggling with stress and burnout.
 According to Huffington, “When we do take care of ourselves, we see benefits to our physical and mental health, performance and productivity.
 When we don’t, we pay a price: innovation, creativity, resilience, empathy, decision-making and team building are the first to disappear when we are burned out and depleted.”

-For those who are managers, you not only have responsibility for your well-being but that of your team.
+For those who are managers, you not only have responsibility for your well-being, but that of your team.
 Are you role modeling self-care?
 Or is your team exhausted too?
-As a leader you can’t get the results you need given the less productivity and creativity that comes with a burnout team.
+As a leader, you can’t get the results you need given the less productivity and creativity that comes with a burnout team.
 Tired, unengaged employees are not willing to go the extra mile for you.
-To progress your career you need to get results through others and be seen as the leader that people want to work for.
-Taking it all on yourself and not delegating is equally as bad.
+To progress your career, you need to get results through others and be seen as the leader that people want to work for.
+Taking it all on yourself and not delegating is just as bad.
 Wanting control and believing that no one can do it as well as you creates a “hero mentality” which is not sustainable.

 Research conducted by Project: Time Off studied the importance of taking time off/vacation.
 It showed that those who did not take time off were 23-27% less likely to receive a promotion, and 78-84% less likely to receive a raise or bonus compared to those who do take their deserved time away.
 The author of the study, Katie Denis, calls these individuals “work martyrs.”